CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 allows machines to obtain addresses that will remain allocated to them throughout their deployment lifecycle.

-### Enabling a DHCP on a VLAN (optional HA)
+### Enabling DHCP

-Under the 'Networks' tab choose an 'untagged' VLAN and perform the following steps:
+Under the 'Networks' tab choose an 'untagged' VLAN and enable DHCP:

-1. Create a dynamic range.
+1. Under the 'Take action' button select 'Provide DHCP'.
+A new window will appear.
-1. Enable DHCP.
-Select at least the primary rack controller.
-For DHCP HA, select both the primary and the secondary.
+1. Select the primary rack controller.
+For DHCP **HA**, select both the primary and the secondary.
-1. Ensure a default gateway is set for the subnet corresponding to the chosen VLAN.
-Subnets are configured under the 'Networks' tab.
+1. Create a dynamic IP range.
+Fill in the fields 'Dynamic range start IP' and 'Dynamic range end IP'.
+1. Configure a default gateway.
+Fill in the field 'Gateway IP'.
+1. Apply your changes with the 'Provide DHCP' button.

 ![image](./media/vlan_provide_dhcp.png)

-See [MAAS CLI](./manage-cli-common.html) for instructions on accomplishing these tasks with the CLI.
+See [MAAS CLI](./manage-cli-common.html#enable-dhcp) for doing this with the CLI.

 ## Multiple Networks